Data Stream Monitoring¶

 Remember that the messages associated with a particular time-bin are those that were produced over the corresponding time range.
 The time at which messages were consumed never affects which time-bin they are associated with.

 A gap between the “expected consumption” line and the “consumed” area indicates that some messages that were produced have not yet been consumed by a consumer group that is reading from the topic.
 Typically, there will be a gap between expected and actual consumption very close to real time, and this gap will diminish over time.
 (It takes some time for messages to move through a pipeline to be processed.)
-If a gap persists past one minute behind real time, Control Center will highlight the gap in orange to help draw your attention to it.
+If a gap persists past one minute behind real time, Control Center will highlight the gap in red to help draw your attention to it.

 It’s also possible for more messages to be consumed than expected (this can happen in the case of consumer failure).
-In this case, the area chart will higher than the line chart for the affected time bin and the corresponding area on the chart will also be highlighted orange.
+In this case, the area chart will higher than the line chart for the affected time bin and the corresponding area on the chart will also be highlighted red.

 The stream monitoring page is split into two sections.
 The top section (aggregate view) provides a visualization of a specific subset of all messages and the bottom (detail view) a partitioning of this subset.
 The available views are: